intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 In this document, we describe several dialects and passes to provide a good high-level view on the overall flow.
 We might want to split this into more than one document.

 ## Motivation
 MLIR provides a few tensor dialects (like tensor and TOSA) and separate dialects/conversions for targeting devices and parallelism.
 An annotated type is needed to keep the required analysis in the compiler pipeline to an acceptable extent.
 Even moderately complicated flows, for example when device and host tensors exist at the same time, complicated analysis is needed to correctly implement compute-follows data.
-This is particualarly true when converting to distributed parallelism, such as MPI-based; this is difficult to get right with existing dialects if possible at all.
+This is particularly true when converting to distributed parallelism, such as MPI-based; this is difficult to get right with existing dialects if possible at all.

 Additionally, the current architecture in Plier does not have an explicit MLIR representation of arrays/tensors and so makes it very hard to re-use its tensor functionality without coming from python/numba.
 Currently conversions are even relying the Python runtime.
 A dialect for such numpy-like tensors and -operations can accept hints for targets (like devices, MPI etc) and enable its use in libraries independent of numba and Python.
 One example of such a use case is a distributed and JIT-compiler based numpy implementation.

 ## Proposal
 We propose two new Dialects and one dialect extension:
-1. __PTensor__ dialect: providing a tensor type (ptensor) and operations on such ptensors
+1. __PTensor__ dialect: providing a tensor type (ptensor) and operations on tensors
-2. __Dist__ dialect: dealing with the aspects of distributed data management, such as distributed memory alloction, GC and communication
+2. __Dist__ dialect: dealing with the aspects of distributed data management, such as distributed memory allocation, GC and communication
 3. __intel_sycl.device_region__ operation in __intel_sycl__ dialect (RFC #291)

 Additionally we propose appropriate passes